Subaru-PFS/drp_doc/dev-practices/practices.rst

 Versioning and Installation
 ---------------------------

 LSST follows a six-monthly release cycle.
-Thus, version 12 of the LSST stack was released in June 2016, version 13 will follow in December 2016, etc.
+Thus, version 17 was released in early 2019, and version 18 will follow during the summer of 2019, etc.

 PFS development will target a recent stable version of the LSST stack.
 It should *not* be necessary to install an unstable snapshot of the